Porto Gay Travel

 Be Prepared for Cooler Nights

-Temperatures in Porto are even cooler than in Lisbon, which is already much cooler than other European cities during the summer months.
+Temperatures in Porto are naturally even cooler than the rest of Portugal, which is already much cooler than many other parts of Europe during the summer months.

 If you’ll be spending a lot of time outdoors at night, bring a pair of pants and maybe a light jacket.
 I visited in mid-August, and some nights were pretty chilly.

 Flights: Skyscanner has the most advanced interface for finding the lowest-cost flights and comparing options.

 Buses, Trains & Rides: Omio is awesome because it compares literally all modes of transport, including BlaBlaCar rideshares.
 FlixBus is my go-to for bus travel between cities.
 Their buses are always clean and have Wi-Fi.

 Swimwear: Look your best at the beach or hotel pool with wolfyy’s suggestions from top gay swimwear brands.

 Luggage: Check out my favorite suitcases, bags & backpacks for stylish inspiration.